serwist/serwist/.changeset/many-schools-think.md

     });
     ```

-- With this change, `@serwist/sw.fallbacks` now also uses `PrecacheFallbackPlugin`.
+- With this change, `serwist.Serwist.fallbacks` now also uses `PrecacheFallbackPlugin`.
 This means that `FallbackEntry.cacheMatchOptions` has been removed, for `PrecacheController.matchPrecache` doesn't support a custom `matchOptions`.
 This option is most likely not needed anyway.

   - To migrate: